 At the 2011 Annual Meeting, 99.9% of the shares voted by our shareholders (99.4%, excluding shares voted by IBS) were voted to approve, on an advisory basis, the compensation of our Executive Officers.
 We believe this vote supports our view that the Company's compensation decisions and compensation philosophy and policy discussed below appropriately align the interests of our Executive Officers with the short and long-term goals of the Company.
 Also based on the advisory vote of our shareholders at the 2011 Annual Meeting, the Board determined that the Company will hold shareholder advisory votes on executive compensation every three years.
-The next shareholder advisory vote on executive compensation is scheduled to take place at the Annual Meeting of Shareholders to be held in 2014.
+Therefore, a shareholder advisory vote on executive compensation is scheduled to take place at the Meeting.